vividcab/MAAProjectTemplateFromM9A/docs/en_us/develop/Notes-Before-Development.md

         | [MFA Tools(Windows Only)](https://github.com/SweetSmellFox/MFATools) | Standalone tool for screenshots, ROI extraction, and color picking |
         | [ImageCropper(Not recommended)](https://github.com/MaaXYZ/MaaFramework/tree/main/tools/ImageCropper) | Standalone tool for screenshots and ROI extraction |

-6. Local installation

-   1. Install python(≥3.10)

-   2. Assemble components by running install

-      ```bash
-      python ./tools/install.py
-      ```

-   Then you can run M9A in the install folder.

-7. Start developing:
+6. Start developing:

+    Develop the M9A with the debugging/development tools installed in the previous step.
+The virtual environment will be automatically created in the `.venv` directory.

     Enjoy coding!
 Before starting, check out the [Related Reading](#related-reading).

-8. Git operations:
+7. Git operations:

     The most commonly used basic commands are:
     - `git add <file>`: Add files to the staging area.
 Use `*` to represent all files.